EHCPs - Let's get 'September Ready'

-On the flip side, I've also witnessed the various 'fall outs' of 'reasonable endeavours' and her EHCP not being met.
+On the flip side, I've also witnessed the various 'fall outs' of 'reasonable endeavours' and her Education and Health Care Plan (EHCP) not being met.
 Bringing home the very real reasons that the support was included in the first place.

-Perhaps now is the time to reflect on the last 4 months.
+Perhaps now is the time to reflect on the last four months.
 What have we learned?
 What's still important to our child?
 What's more important?
 What's less important?